 We received complimentary admission to The Titanic Museum as part of a promotional blogger tour of Branson, MO through the US Family Guide.
 All opinions are 100% my own.

-Many years ago, I sat plastered to my television screen as I watch Jack and Rose board the Titanic and fall in love.
+Many years ago, I sat plastered to my television screen as I watched Jack and Rose board the Titanic and fall in love.
 From that moment, I have been completely obsessed with the movie and everything that happened on that fateful night.
 Imagine reliving that on a much larger scale when you visit the Titanic Museum in Branson, Missouri.

 The day we arrived it was dreary and rainy, which basically made it perfect to tour the Titanic Museum.
 When we arrived and got into line, we were given a boarding pass.
 Each pass had a name on it and a story.
-This is the real story behind that person, however you don’t know if they lived or perished.
+This is the real story behind that person, however, you don’t know if they lived or perished.

 During your tour, you are given the job of paying close attention to each class and seeing if you can find your name among the stories on the wall.

 My daughter was a second class lady with two children.
 My husband got a boarding pass with a 1st class name on it.
 My son and I wound up being crew.

 The museum was amazing.
 While we weren’t allowed to take any photos whatsoever because of copyright laws, I did enjoy every single angle of the tour.

 How to Enjoy Your Visit on the Branson Titanic

 During our visit, there was a special exhibit dedicated to the eight musicians onboard who famously serenaded the guests until the very last minute of the ship being afloat.
 They went down playing from what I understood.
 This was a moving tribute to these eight men, and the knowledgeable staff shared their stories and made them feel real and relatable.